Carol Peletier: Season 11

 After Lance seizes control of the communities, Carol acts to protect the children with Jerry's help and then to find a hiding Sebastian with Negan's help.
 Carol makes a deal with Governor Pamela Milton where she gets Lance and in exchange, the communities are returned, and they get all of the supplies they need to finish rebuilding.
 However, things go badly when Eugene and Max Mercer act to expose Sebastian's greed and he dies during a massacre orchestrated by an imprisoned Lance, partially due to Eugene.
 Pamela has everyone rounded up and disappeared, but Carol and Daryl manage to escape and break Lance out of prison in order to find their missing friends.
-After Lance tells them that there's a supply train that they can follow, Daryl and Carol attempt to exile him for his crimes, unwilling to put up with Lance's manipulations anymore and no longer needing his help.
+After Lance tells them there is a supply train they can follow, Daryl and Carol attempt to exile him for his crimes, unwilling to put up with Lance's manipulations and no longer needing his help.
 When Lance pulls a gun on them instead, Carol kills her former boss with an arrow to the neck.

-While working together with Daryl, Carol finally makes amends with her old friend.
-Joined by an escaped Maggie, Gabriel and Rosita, the group tracks their missing friends to the forced labor camp at the now Commonwealth-occupied Alexandria.
-Alexandria is liberated and their friends rescued before the group turns their attention to overthrowing Pamela.
-During this time, Judith reveals to Daryl and Carol that Rick is still alive and that Michonne left to search for him.
-After being overthrown, Pamela tries to commit suicide by having a reanimated Lance bite her, but Maggie puts Lance down so that Pamela can be locked up for her crimes. a fate worse than death for someone like Pamela.
+While working together with Daryl, Carol makes amends with her old friend.
+They are joined by an escaped Maggie, Gabriel, and Rosita, and the group tracks their missing friends to a forced labor camp at the now Commonwealth-occupied Alexandria.
+Alexandria is liberated and their friends rescued.
+The group turns their attention to overthrowing Pamela.
+Judith reveals to Daryl and Carol that Rick is still alive and that Michonne has left to search for him.
+After being overthrown, Pamela tries to commit suicide by having a reanimated Lance bite her, but Maggie puts Lance down so that Pamela can be imprisoned for her crimes, a fate worse than death for someone like Pamela.
 Once the Commonwealth is saved from being overrun by a massive herd, Daryl and Carol imprison Pamela in her own jail.

-A year later, Carol has cut her hair back to the length that she wore it at before Rick's departure and she has taken over Lance's old job as Director of Operations at the Commonwealth which Ezekiel now leads as the new Governor.
-Before Daryl leaves to search for other survivors in the wider world, he and Carol say goodbye and affirm their platonic love for one another.
+A year later, Carol has taken over Lance's old job as Director of Operations at the Commonwealth.
+Ezekiel now leads as the new Governor.
+Before Daryl departs to search for other survivors, he and Carol say goodbye and affirm their enduring love for one another.

 Fear the Walking Dead

 Season 4

-Carol briefly appears in the season premiere, "What's Your Story?", to convince Morgan to come out of isolation and rejoin the others at Alexandria.
-She is ultimately unsuccessful and is forced to leave without him.
+Carol (along with Rick Grimes and Paul Rovia) briefly appears in the season premiere, "What's Your Story?", to convince Morgan Jones to come out of isolation at the Junkyard and rejoin the others at Alexandria.
+She and the others are ultimately unsuccessful and forced to leave without him, before he departs from Virginia and makes his way toward Texas, where he encounters the core group of Fear the Walking Dead.